- Step by Step Details

 Continue until all the finish is removed.
 You may find that there is still finish in a few areas that did not scrape off.
 Just re-apply stripper to those areas and repeat the process.

 Below is what you will be left with after scraping the stripper off.

 Below: It's now time to clean the table.
 We will do this using lacquer thinner and either a coarse Scotch Brite pad or #3 steel wool.
 Pour the lacquer thinner into a container and dip the scrubbing pad into the thinner.
 Scrub the table moving the pad in circular motions.

 Lacquer thinner evaporates and dries quickly, so you should work in sections about the size of 1/4 of the table top.
 After scrubbing, clean the surface with a rag moistened with lacquer thinner.
 Follow that up by wiping down the surface with a clean dry rag.

 Below: After cleaning the first half of the table, it should look like this.

-Enjoy this Video, where Rod takes you through the steps of stripping the second half of this Dining Room Table.
+Enjoy this Video, (reserved for our members) where Rod takes you through the steps of stripping the second half of this Dining Room Table.

 Seeing is believing!